Post University Blog

 Have you ever watched a crime drama unfold on television?
-If so, you know how crime scene investigation is portrayed in the media.
+If so, you may have wondered how much of what you see reflects real crime scene investigation work.
 There always seems to be that single strand of hair or other obscure piece of DNA evidence that links the perpetrator to the crime and acts as the smoking gun allowing the detective to solve the case.

-However, in reality, the work of a crime scene investigator (CSI) is much more nuanced and complex.
+In reality, crime scene investigation is still fascinating, but it is much more methodical, collaborative, and detail-driven than television typically portrays.
 If you are considering a career in crime scene investigation, it is crucial to understand the reality of what crime scene investigators do so you can make an informed decision regarding whether or not this is the right career path for you.

 A crime scene investigator is typically an employee of a law enforcement agency (such as a police department) or a coroner’s office.
 The primary responsibility of a CSI is to process crime scenes, collecting and preserving evidence as needed.
 In addition to collecting physical evidence, these investigators also take notes, photos, and other documentation of crime scenes.